alxers/book_of_proof/14_chapter.md

 .4.
 Prove or disprove: If A set_in B set_in C and A and C are countably infinite, then B is countably infinite.
 Since A set_in B and A is infinite, then B must be infinite.
 Then, C is countably infinite, so by Theorem 13.8 (14.8) B is countably infinite.

+.6.
+Prove or disprove: Every infinite set is a subset of a countably infinite set.
+False.
+Counterexample.
+N is an infinite set, but N set_in R and R is not countably infinite.